 That translates into lesser restrictions and higher flexibility as a way to appreciate an employee’s professionalism, work ethics and dedication to perform well.

 Thoughtful and timely rewards for employees in the right way can genuinely help bolster employee motivation and empowerment, directly impacting their well-being, productivity and loyalty.

-This forecast covers the most significant HR trends and HR stats that will govern workplace decision-making in 2021, serving as a handbook for HR experts who want to upgrade their policies, programs and initiatives.
+This forecast covers the most significant HR trends post covid and HR stats that will govern workplace decision-making in 2021, serving as a handbook for HR experts who want to upgrade their policies, programs and initiatives.